aleung/node-anyid/README.md

 ## Section and Delimiter

-A section accepts a `AnyId` object as parameter.
+A section accepts an `AnyId` object as parameter.
 For ID containing single section, `section` function is not used.

 ``` ts
 section( anyid: AnyId )